partykit/sketch-disco/readme.md

 ## Bugs

 - [ ] When disco-room receives an 'update' message, it zeros the number of peep-connections for all container disco-hyperlinks.
 It should not, because update is used as a batch sync at the beginning, but also incremental updates.

+## To do

+- [ ] Publish the web component to npmjs so anyone can use it
+- [ ] Deploy the PartyKit server so that there's a public host to use
+- [ ] Remove debug logging
+- [ ] Add documentation
+- [ ] Add disco-presence to show how many people are on the page (this is hardcoded at the moment)
+- [ ] Add disco-cursors with frosted glass cursors